 Step 2: Create an account with SlideRoom (the platform used for the application).
 Students must have a SlideRoom account before they can start the application.

-Valid California Respiratory Care Practitioner (RCP) license
+- Valid California Respiratory Care Practitioner (RCP) license

-Registered Respiratory Therapist (RRT) credential
+- Registered Respiratory Therapist (RRT) credential

 Step 4: If you are not currently an MJC student, you will also need to apply to the college:

-*If you have technical issues with the application process, please email MJCRespiratoryCare@mjc.edu or call (209) 575-6343.
+*If you have technical issues with the application process, please email MJCRespiratoryCare@mjc.edu or call (209) 575-6914.

 The Student Financial Services Office is dedicated to assisting students through the financial aid process in the most effective and friendly manner possible.
 Student Financial Services strives to communicate with each student to respond to all financial aid requests.
-Students meet with financial aid staff to ensure compliance if over a certain unit level, monitor satisfactory academic progress for successful program completion, and verify the existence of each students’ education plan.
+Students meet with financial aid staff to ensure compliance if over a certain unit level, monitor satisfactory academic progress for successful program completion, and verify the existence of each student’s educational plan.
 Financial aid services information is available online